MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 This example configures the Azure AD administrator account from Azure portal.

-- Open and login Azure Portal from your browser, search 'postgresql20221223' and open the database server.
+- Open and login Azure portal from your browser, search 'postgresql20221223' and open the database server.
 - Select **Authentication**, select **PostgreSQL and Azure Active Directory authentication**.
-- Select **Save**, it'll take several minutes to finish the deployment.
-Please wait for the deployment completes before you continue.
+- Select **Save**, it will take several minutes to finish the deployment.
+Wait for the deployment completes before you continue.
 - Go back to resource 'postgresql20221223' and select **Authentication**.
-- You will find **Azure Active Directory Administrators (Azure AD Admins)** shown in the page.
-Select **Add Azure AD Admins**, search current account that has logged in Azure Portal, select the account.
+- You'll find **Azure Active Directory Administrators (Azure AD Admins)** shown in the page.
+Select **Add Azure AD Admins**, search current account that has logged in Azure portal, select the account.
-- Select **Save**, it'll take several seconds to create the Azure AD Admin, as the following screenshot shows.
+- Select **Save**, it will take several seconds to create the Azure AD Admin, as the following screenshot shows.

 :::image type="content" source="media/how-to-configure-passwordless-datasource/azure-portal-postgresql-authentication.png" alt-text="Screenshot of Azure portal showing the Configure authentication on PostgreSQL Flexible Server." lightbox="media/how-to-configure-passwordless-datasource/azure-portal-postgresql-authentication.png":::